mattbellis/particle_physics_simplified/NOTEBOOK_RUNNING_Summer_2018.md

 An unvarified source claims the VMs run on Google's servers via Colab have roughly 13GB of RAM.

 We used Jekyll to create a local version of the website in order to play around with formatting and aesthetics.
-We found out that this can be done through Notepad
+We found out that this can be done through Notepad on Windows, and XCode on a Mac

 ## Comments from Dr. Breimer about jekyll site